opendistro-for-elasticsearch/sql/docs/dev/Pagination.md

 ### 3.6 Different approaches for different SQL queries

-**3.6.1 SELECT **
+**3.6.1 SELECT**

 Simple SELECT with WHERE and ORDER BY clause can be supported by using the following Elasticsearch APIs **(A) From and Size**
 From ideal pagination point of view from and size is API needed by the client.
 Pagination of results can be done by using the from and size but the cost becomes prohibitive when the deep pagination is reached.
 The `index.max_result_window` which defaults to 10,000 is a safeguard, search requests take heap memory and time proportional to `from + size`.

-**Cons: **Inefficient
+**Cons:** Inefficient

 **(B) [Scroll](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html#request-body-search-scroll)**
 While a `search` request returns a single “page” of results, the `scroll` API can be used to retrieve large numbers of results (or even all results) from a single search request, in much the same way as you would use a cursor on a traditional database.

 **Pros:** A scroll returns all the documents which matched the search at the time of the initial search request.
 It ignores any subsequent changes to these documents.

-**Cons: **Normally, the background merge process optimizes the index by merging together smaller segments to create new, bigger segments.
+**Cons:** Normally, the background merge process optimizes the index by merging together smaller segments to create new, bigger segments.
 Once the smaller segments are no longer needed they are deleted.
 This process continues during scrolling, but an open search context prevents the old segments from being deleted since they are still in use.
 Keeping older segments alive means that more disk space and file handles are needed.
 Ensure that you have configured your nodes to have ample free file handles

 **(C) [Search After](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html#request-body-search-search-after)**
 The Scroll API is recommended for efficient deep scrolling but scroll contexts are costly and it is not recommended to use it for real time user requests.
 The search_after parameter circumvents this problem by providing a live cursor.
 The idea is to use the results from the previous page to help the retrieval of the next page.

-**Cons: **It is very similar to the `scroll` API but unlike it, the `search_after` parameter is stateless, it is always resolved against the latest version of the searcher.
+**Cons:** It is very similar to the `scroll` API but unlike it, the `search_after` parameter is stateless, it is always resolved against the latest version of the searcher.
 For this reason the sort order may change during a walk depending on the updates and deletes of your index.

-**Decision:**
 **(A)** does not meet efficiency requirement. **(C)** has consistency problems.
 So Scroll** (B)** would be the right solution , as it is consistent can be implemented in a stateless manner on plugin side.
 Even though it does maintains context natively, it expires eventually if not used.

 **3.6.2 SELECT WITH GROUP BY**